19 Old Wives’ Tales You Should Stop Believing By Now

 Old wives’ tale: You should always follow the “five-second rule”

-If you’ve ever let a freshly bought snack slip from your fingers, you’ve probably thought about following the “five-second rule.”
-This famous rule implies that food can lie on the ground for five whole seconds before becoming contaminated by bacteria.
+If you’ve ever let a snack slip from your fingers, you’ve probably thought about following the five-second rule.
+This well-known rule implies that food can lie on the ground for five long seconds before becoming contaminated by bacteria.
 Unfortunately, there is no scientific evidence of a golden window in which food can be dropped and safely recovered.
-Arefa Cassobhoy, MD, MPH, medical editor at WebMD, previously told Reader’s Digest what doctors really think about the five-second rule: “Eating food that’s fallen to the ground does come with a risk of taking in bacteria known to cause food poisoning.
-Research shows food will instantaneously pick up bacteria from the surface it lands on.”
-Though it may pain you to part with your food, it’s better to be safe than sorry!

 Old wives’ tale: It takes 7 years to digest a piece of gum

-This ubiquitous old wives’ tale probably manifests in the back of your mind each time your gum loses its flavor and there is no trash bin in sight.
-Performing a quick cost-benefit-analysis of your options, you ask yourself whether swallowing this gum now is worth carrying it in your body for the next seven years.
+You probably worry about this one each time your gum loses its flavor and there is no trash can in sight.
 While it is true that the synthetic portion of chewing gum is indigestible by the human body, it does not just sit in your stomach for several years.
 Instead, your stomach periodically empties its waste into the small intestine, which soon passes it along to the colon.
-Within a week, the swallowed gum will reemerge in your stool.
-Wondering whether you should start swallowing your gum more often?
+Within about a week, the swallowed gum will reemerge in your stool.
+That said, it’s still a better idea to look for a garbage can.
 Find out whether it is dangerous to swallow gum.

 Old wives’ tale: Coffee stunts your growth

-You probably heard this old wives’ tale a lot when you were younger, each time that you were denied a taste of your parents’ coffee on the basis that it will stunt your growth.
-Coffee lovers (and curious kids) rejoice, however, as this common warning is actually a myth!
+You may have heard this often when you were younger, each time you tried to get a sip of your parents’ coffee.
 According to Johns Hopkins, the caffeine present in coffee will not affect children’s growth patterns.
-Furthermore, coffee consumption is actually linked to numerous health benefits, such as the reduced risk of type 2 diabetes, abnormal heart rhythms, strokes, certain cancers, and many other diseases.
+Furthermore, limited coffee consumption is actually linked to numerous health benefits, such as the reduced risk of type 2 diabetes, abnormal heart rhythms, strokes, certain cancers, and many other diseases.

 Old wives’ tale: Humans only use 10 percent of their brains

-You may be familiar with the “10% Myth,” a common misconception that humans are only capable of using 10 percent of their brains.
-This old wives’ tale is often cited by people who claim to have “psychic powers” or access to untapped parts of the brain and even served as the storyline for the 2014 film, Lucy.
-However, PET (Positron Emission Tomography) scans and fMRIs (functional Magnetic Resonance Imaging) have proved that this common trope is not actually true.
+You may be familiar with the “10% myth,” a common misconception that humans are only capable of using 10 percent of their brains.
+A 2013 review in Psychology Learning and Teaching found this is one of the most common public misconceptions.
+This belief is often cited by people who claim to have “psychic powers” or access to untapped parts of the brain and even served as the storyline for the 2014 film, Lucy.
+However, imaging (PET and fMRI scans) has shown that this isn’t true.
 In reality, the entire human brain is constantly active—even when we are sleeping!
-While this old wives’ tale was definitely false, here are 8 old wives’ tales about food that are actually true.
+While this belief is definitely false, here are 8 old wives’ tales about about weather that are also not true.

 Old wives’ tale: Don’t go outside with wet hair.
 You’ll catch a cold.